Erika Lancaster- Artist + Online Art Teacher

 I personally didn't worry much about creating an impeccable surface for this project because, as previously stated, I knew since the beginning that this was mostly an exploration for me.

-However, if it worries you, a solution is to apply Linseed Oil prior to starting the painting process (if you're painting with oils).
+However, if it worries you, a solution is to apply linseed oil before starting the painting process (if you're painting with oils).
 Simply brush this all over the previously dried gesso and allow it to soak for about 24 hours.
 Afterwards, wipe off the canvas with a dry cloth and let the games begin!

 The idea is that the gesso will absorb some of this oil and it is less likely to make the painting crack later.